The Smart Export Guarantee: explained

 For instance, the Intelligent Octopus Flux tariff (set up by Octopus Energy) allows customers to import electricity when it's cheap and export electricity when prices are higher.
 This differs from their SEG tariff - called Outgoing Octopus - which provides a fixed rate of 15p per kWh.

-A typical UK household with a solar & battery system (using 430W panels and a 5.8kWh battery) that’s signed up to the Octopus Flux tariff could earn around £600 each year.
-This estimate is based on 32 of Sunsave’s own solar & battery system designs from households all over England and Wales.
+A typical UK household with a solar & battery system (using 430W panels and a 5.2kWh battery) that’s signed up to the Intelligent Octopus Flux tariff could earn around £350 each year.

 You can receive SEG income regardless of whether you've paid the upfront cost of solar panels or if you've opted for a solar subscription.